Railways in Ely: Ely station

 Ely railway station 52.39116°N 0.26659°E is on the southeast edge of the city beside the River Great Ouse.
 The station is approx 70 miles (113 km) from London on the ex-GER (Great Eastern Railway) line from London to King's Lynn.
 Ely station has three platforms, all signalled for bi-directional running.
 Platform 1 is on the west of the station and is a facing platform backed by the main buildings.
 Platforms 2 and 3 are the two faces of an island platform.
 Generally speaking, London-King's Lynn services use platform 1 (down) and platform 2 (up) while east-to-west services use platform 3; however, the track layout and signalling allow any route to use any platform in either direction.

 The original station was opened in 1845 but the Italianate main building has been much altered over the years.
 Most recently, the station was substantially upgraded in the early 1990s to coincide with overhead 25 kV AC electrification of the London to King's Lynn route.
 Until 1923 Ely station was owned and operated by the GER; from 1923 to 1948 by the London & North Eastern Railway (LNER); and from 1948 until privatisation in the 1990s by the Eastern Region of British Railways.
 The current station operator is Abellio Greater Anglia.

 Ely North Junction

 Ely North Junction is located at Queen Adelaide 52.40420°N 0.29054°E approximately one-and-a-half miles (2 km) north of Ely station.
 From Ely North Junction the electrified ex-GER London-King's Lynn double-track main line (marketed as the Fen Line) runs north to Downham Market and King's Lynn.
-Two non-electrified double-track lines branch at North Junction: the line to Norwich (marketed as the Breckland Line) diverges to the northeast; the Ely to Peterborough Line to March and Peterborough diverges to the northwest.
+Two non-electrified double-track lines branch at North Junction: the line to Norwich (marketed as the Breckland Line) diverges to the northeast; the Ely to Peterborough Line to March and Peterborough (marketed as the Hereward Line) diverges to the northwest.
 At Peterborough there is direct connection to the East Coast Main Line from London to Scotland and the Peterborough to Birmingham route.

 Immediately east of Ely North Junction is Potter Distribution Depot which has substantial railfreight facilities.
 Cemex operates an asphalt and building materials depot at the site.